skingston91/newswidget/README.md

 - yarn
 - yarn install

+Improvements
+- Obviously Not finished
+- Styling needs to be added
+- Snapshots to be added at the end
+- Failing and extreme tests for util functionality
+- Api requests to be finished
+- Add in the see more functionality
+- Manually test the filter functionality
+- Sources to be an object array with label not an array
+- The filter by source option to be added

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>